codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 .. meta::
-   :description: Working with Master/Child Courses
+   :description: When a course is created by cloning or using a share code, the course (child) is tied to the original (parent) course so that any updates to an assignment in the parent course are also updated in the child course.

-.. _master-child-courses:
+.. _parent-child-courses:

-Working with Master/Child Courses
+Working with Parent/Child Courses
 =================================
-When a course is created by cloning or using a share code, the course (child) is tied to the original (master) course so that any updates to an assignment in the master course are also updated in the child course.
+When a course is created by cloning or using a share code, the course (child) is tied to the original (parent) course so that any updates to an assignment in the parent course are also updated in the child course.

 Update and send notification to child courses
 ---------------------------------------------